 “Commercial propane” means liquefied petroleum gas that has a wide mixture of gases that can sustain combustion as defined by ASTM D1835 05 “Standard Specification for Liquefied Petroleum (LP) Gases” (2005), which is hereby incorporated by reference.

+“Committed capacity” means electricity generation from an electricity generation source located outside the state of California that is committed via a contract to meet a resource adequacy obligation for California load that meets the Resource Adequacy Program requirements in California Public Utilities Code section 380 or the resource adequacy requirements of a local publicly owned electric utility (POU).

 “Common control” means having common “operational control” as defined herein.

-“Compliance instrument” is as defined in the cap-and-trade regulation.
+“Compliance instrument” is as defined in the Cap-and-Invest Regulation.

-“Compliance obligation” means the quantity of verified reported emissions or assigned emissions for which an entity must submit compliance instruments to ARB.
+“Compliance obligation” means the quantity of verified reported emissions or assigned emissions for which an entity must submit compliance instruments to CARB.

 “Compliance offset protocol” means an offset protocol adopted by the Board.

-“Compliance period” means the period for which the compliance obligation is calculated for covered entities pursuant to the cap-and-trade regulation.
+“Compliance period” means the period for which the compliance obligation is calculated for covered entities pursuant to the Cap-and-Invest Regulation.

 “Component” for the purposes of sections 95150 to 95157 of this article means each metal to metal joint or seal of non-welded connection separated by a compression gasket, screwed thread (with or without thread sealing compound), metal to metal compression, or fluid barrier through which natural gas or liquid can escape to the atmosphere.